Databases A - Z

 Academic Search Premier (mobile)

-This scholarly collection offers information in nearly every area of academic study including: computer sciences, engineering, physics, chemistry, language and linguistics, arts & literature, medical sciences, ethnic studies, and many more.
-Includes peer-reviewed full-text articles as well as indexed and abstracted articles, and searchable cited references.
+This scholarly collection offers information in nearly every area of academic study and includes peer-reviewed full-text articles as well as indexed and abstracted articles, and searchable cited references.

 American and English Literature